Nandor's Exhaustive Chemical Words Pages

 High school teachers could use these words to increase the interest in the

 subject.
 How about English lovers who want ONe SUPEr ScHoLaSTiC PrOCeSS ThAt

 He/SHe CaN USe In ClAsS?
-Or what about chemistry teachers trying to help
+Or perhaps chemistry teachers trying to help their

 student learn their chemical symbols (Question: Picasso pioneered what